cminnich93/movie-app/README.md

 ### Features

-* Users can search for movies by title.
+* Users can search for movies by title or key words.
 * Users can view a list of all movies.
 * Users can add movies to their favorites list.
 * Users can view their favorites list.